As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 A dog’s pupils dilate, or enlarge, and constrict, or get smaller, multiple times per day.
 It’s a normal, natural thing that happens depending on the amount of light or in response to something, such as fear or during play.
 Dilated pupils can also mean that something may be wrong with your canine companion.
+In this article, we will explain potential reasons why your dog’s eyes may be dilated and what, if anything, you need to do about it.

-What are the Causes of Dilated Pupils in Dogs?
+Top Causes of Dilated Pupils in Dogs

-Amount of Light
+1. Amount of Light

 Eyes that are working properly should have a small pupil in bright light and dilated pupil in low light.
 The pupil size should change freely within a few seconds of a change in light.

-Emotions
+2. Emotions

 The size of a dog’s pupils can have a lot to do with their emotions.
-Surprise, fear, pain, excitement, and stress can all cause a dilation in the pupils.
+Surprise, fear, pain, excitement, and stress can all cause dilation in the pupils.
 This is to facilitate the stress response allowing more light into the eye so that an animal can better see to “fight or flight.”
-Even though playtime might not seem like a stressful time, a dog’s nervous system is still firing on all cylinders, so the body wants to make sure the eyes are well equipped to handle the excessive movement.
+Even though playtime might not seem like a stressful time, a dog’s nervous system is still firing on all cylinders, so the body wants to make sure the eyes are well-equipped to handle the excessive movement.

-If a pup’s eyes are dilated due to a strong emotion, they should return to a normal size after being allowed to calm down for a few minutes.
+If a pup’s eyes are dilated due to a strong emotion, they should return to normal size after being allowed to calm down for a few minutes.

-Eye Issues
+3. Eye Issues

-Injuries or illnesses affecting one or both eyes can cause unnatural dilation.
-Things like iris atrophy, glaucoma, eye tumors, blindness, an infection, or an injury can all lead to dilated pupils.
-Dogs may also have watery eyes, constant blinking, cloudiness in their eyes, eye bulging, squinting, redness, or difficulty seeing.
+In addition to a dilated pupil, dogs may also have watery eyes, constant blinking, cloudiness in their eyes, eye bulging, squinting, redness, or difficulty seeing.

-Nervous System Issues
+4. Nervous System Issues

 Be sure to have your pup seen as soon as possible if you suspect that your dog has an illness or injury associated with the brain or spinal cord.
 These issues need to be treated immediately for the best results.

-Toxins
+5. Toxins

 Eating or contact with some types of toxins can cause dilated pupils.
 Along with that may come tremors, seizures, incoordination, drooling, and vomiting.
 Common toxins include insecticides used in gardens, human recreational drugs, nicotine, cyanide, and some venoms.
 See your vet immediately if you suspect your dog got into any kind of toxin.